Services

 (08) 8724 7270

-• Pangula Mannamurna is located in Mount Gambier and provides a safe, secure and accessible health service to the Aboriginal and Torres Strait Islander community.
-They also provide outreach and child and family health services across the Limestone Coast.
+• Located in Mount Gambier, Pangula Mannamurna provides a health service to Aboriginal and Torres Strait Islander community members, plus outreach and child and family health services across the Limestone Coast.

 Uniting Communities